codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/git-clone.md

 ---
 Clones a Git repository to the filesystem.

+A pipeline can have any number of git clone steps (even none).
+You can checkout code from any private or public repository.
+Cloning a repository is not constrained to the trigger of a pipeline.
+You can trigger a pipeline from a commit that happened on Git repository A while the pipeline is checking out code from Git Repository B.

->Note that this step is completely *optional*.
-Codefresh will automatically checkout the code from a [connected git repository]({{site.baseurl}}/docs/integrations/git-providers/) when a pipeline is created on that repository.
+>Notice that if you are an existing customer before May 2019, Codefresh will automatically checkout the code from a [connected git repository]({{site.baseurl}}/docs/integrations/git-providers/) when a pipeline is created on that repository.
+In this case an implicit git clone step is included in your pipeline.
+You can still override it with your own git clone step as explained in this page

 ## Usage